 Concrete typically provides embedded steel with a high degree of protection against corrosion.
 One reason for this is that cement, a constituent of Concrete, is highly alkaline.

 This means that the Concrete surrounding the steel provides an alkaline environment for the steel.
-This stabilises the oxide or hydroxide film, thus reducing the oxidation rate (corrosion rate) of the steel.
+This stabilises the oxide or hydroxide film, thereby reducing the oxidation (corrosion) rate of the steel.

 This state, with a very low corrosion rate, is termed passivation.
 Another reason Concrete protects embedded steel is that it acts as a barrier against outside elements that are aggressive to the steel.